Semicontinuity of capacity under pointed intrinsic flat convergence: Examples

 Then for every $i$, the capacity of $K$ with respect to $g_i$ equals $1/C$, i.e. is half the capacity of $K$ in $(M,g)$.
 This can be seen by observing the capacity of $K$ in $(M,g_i)$ is achieved by the function that is 1 for $-2i\leq s\leq 0$ and otherwise agreeing with $\varphi$ above.

 But the $g_i$ converge smoothly on compact sets to $g$, and the set $K$ has capacity $2/C$ in the limit space.

-\paragraph{\emph{Example 3: capacity jump with $\VF$-convergence}}
+\paragraph{\emph{Example 3: Capacity jump with $\VF$-convergence}}

-Let $Y$ be Euclidean 3-space, and let $X$ be the $z=0$ subspace.
-Then $X$ naturally becomes a local integral current space $N$ of dimension 2 with the Euclidean metric, where the locally integral current is given by integration, oriented up.
+Let $Y$ be Euclidean 4-space with coordinates $(x,y,z, w)$, and let $X$ be the $w=0$ subspace.
+Then $X$ naturally becomes a local integral current space $N$ of dimension 3 with the Euclidean metric, where the locally integral current is given by integration, oriented up (i.e., in the $+w$ direction).
 Obviously $X$ is isometrically embedded in $Y$.

-Let $K =\{ (x,y,0) \; | \; x^2+y^2 \leq 1\}$.
+Let $K =\{ (x,y,z, 0) \; | \; x^2+y^2+z^2 \leq 1\}$.
 For each $i=1,2,\ldots$, define

-Letting $X_i$ have the induced Euclidean metric, $X_i$ is obviously isometrically embedded in $Y$. $X_i$ may also be equipped with the locally integral 2-current given by integration, oriented up, producing a local integral current space, $N_i$.
+Letting $X_i$ have the induced Euclidean metric, $X_i$ is obviously isometrically embedded in $Y$. $X_i$ may also be equipped with the locally integral 3-current given by integration, oriented up, producing a local integral current space, $N_i$.
 See Figure \ref{fig3}.

 Observe that $N_i$ converges to $N$ in the pointed $\VF$-sense as $i \to \infty$, where all the points are chosen to be the origin in $Y$.
-This can easily be seen from the fact that $X_i \to X$ in the usual local flat sense in $Y$.
+This can easily be seen from the fact that $X_i$ and $X$ are isometrically embedded in $Y$, and $X_i \to X$ in the usual local flat sense in $Y$.

 Let $u$ be the defining function for $K$ in $X$ given as the signed distance in $X$ to $\partial K$, negative inside of $K$, and let $U: Y \to \R$ be the standard Lipschitz extension.
-Consider $K_i = U^{-1}(-\infty,0] \cap X_i$, a sequence of corresponding regions as in section \ref{sec_main}.
+Consider $K_i = U^{-1}(-\infty,0] \cap X_i$, a sequence of corresponding regions as in Section \ref{sec_main}.
 We claim $K_i=K$.
 If $x \in K$, then $u(x)=U(x) \leq 0$.
 Since $K \subset X_i$, we have $x \in K_i$.
 On the other hand, suppose $p \in K_i$, so $U(p) \leq 0$.
 Then there exists $x \in X$ such that

 Clearly $u(x) \leq 0$, i.e. $x \in K$.
 We can see the defining function is given by $u(x) = d_Y(0,x) -1$.
 With the triangle inequality, we have

 i.e., $x$ belongs to the closed unit ball in $Y$ about $p$.
 The latter only intersects $X_i$ at $K$, so $p \in K$.